SDS TESTING OPERATIONS:

 - You can book your exams and quizzes for the entire semester at once in Accommodate.
 It is better to cancel one that is not needed than to wait until the last minute.

-- We require 2 business days notice to ensure we have testing seats available and to allow time to get the tests to SDS from the instructor.
+- CHANGED Fall 2023: SDS requires 4 days (96 hours) scheduling notice to ensure we have test proctors and testing seats available, and to allow time to get the test delivered to SDS from instructors.

 - Given high test proctoring demand and classes being held earlier or later in the day than SDS’s open hours, SDS may not have availability for all students seeking SDS proctoring to take their tests at the same time as their class.
 Please contact an SDS staff member and your instructor to discuss if alternative time arrangements/solutions are needed.

-MASKING UPDATE: Face mask restrictions have been lifted at UMBC, however, mask-wearing is encouraged for continued health and safety.
+- MASKING UPDATE: Face mask restrictions have been lifted at UMBC, however, mask-wearing is encouraged for continued health and safety.
 Masks are available in our office on request.
-VISIT UMBC’S RETRIEVER READY COVID-19 WEBSITE FOR QUESTIONS.

-Please let us know promptly if you have any trouble utilizing your testing accommodations for your classes at disAbility@umbc.edu.
+Please let us know promptly (at disAbility@umbc.edu) if you have any trouble utilizing your testing accommodations for your classes.

 Instructors will set up extended-time testing accommodations in their remote testing platforms (e.g. Blackboard).
 Students may also be asked to use the Respondus Lockdown browser when testing remotely.

-Students should notify instructors of their testing accommodation needs at least 2 business days prior to each test date.
+Students should notify instructors of their testing accommodation needs at least 4 days prior to each test date.
 If in-person proctoring is needed for an online test, please contact SDS staff to discuss arrangements.

 Placement Testing Accommodations:

-Incoming new or current students who would like to request accommodations on a placement test due to a documented disability must first register with SDS.
+Incoming new or current students who would like to request accommodations on a placement test due to a documented disability must first register with SDS with accommodate.

 Testing accommodations will be coordinated with an SDS Disability Specialist and communicated to the Academic Success Center (ASC) who administers UMBC’s placement tests.